Graduate Diploma in Health Research (GDipHR)

 Description

-The Graduate Diploma in Health Research (GDipHR), offered by the University of Toronto MD Program, is a 20-month longitudinal program which engages medical students in a research experience and graduate level coursework.
-The typical cost for a GDipHR student is $15,000 CAD, with a fifty-fifty contribution between the GDipHR Program and the research supervisor.
-TDRA will contribute half of the student’s total stipend on behalf of the research supervisor for two research projects from the TDRA community (dementia research-focused).
+The Graduate Diploma in Health Research (GDipHR), offered by the University of Toronto MD Program, is a 20-month longitudinal program which engages first-year medical students in a research experience and graduate level coursework.
+The cost for a GDipHR student is $18,000 CAD, with a $7,500 contribution from the program, and a $10,500 contribution from the research supervisor.
+TDRA will cover the research supervisor's portion of the stipend for one medical student conducting a project submitted by the TDRA community (dementia research-focused).
 TDRA will use GDipHR’s selection and ranking criteria to determine the successful candidate.

-The GDipHR Program runs from the beginning of January of a given year to the end of August of the following year and includes a total of 4 weeks’ vacation.
+The GDipHR Program runs from the beginning of January of a given year to the end of August of the following year, and includes four weeks vacation.

 Apply